Anansi: Why men commit evil at night, children play in moonlight, disputes are settled in daytime, and Anansi is Nyame's messenger

 Owia acknowledged his father's wishes and then prepared the best sheep for Anansi to eat as thanks.
-In return, Anansi decided to tell Owia of his father's intentions in secret, revealing the name of the yam he'd harvested.
+In return, Anansi decided to tell Owia of his father's intentions in secret, revealing the name of the yam he had harvested.
 Anansi then made a pair of drums that would shout the yam's name so that Owia would remember the name of Nyame's yam, which was Kintinkyi, and the two returned to the other sons of Nyame.
 Anansi brought them each before Nyame, and Nyame called an assembly together so they could welcome them all.
 The Sky-God revealed his intentions to his three sons and allowed them each to guess in order of birth.

 Esum, who was oldest, did not know the name of Nyame's yam and said its name was "Pona", drawing boos from the crowd.
 Osrane, the second-oldest, also failed and assumed it was called "Asante", causing the audience to boo him also.
 Owia, the youngest, was then given a chance to guess.
 Anansi played the drums as he had promised, and Owia remembered the true name of Nyame's yam, "Kintinkyi".
 Everyone cheered in response.

 As a result, Nyame punished his son Esum and said evil things thus would happen during Esum's time; he told Osrane that only children would play during his.
 As for Owia, Nyame praised him and made a chief, saying that any issue that needed to be settled would take place during his time.
 Nyame gave Owia a rainbow as a promise that he and his village would be protected from his brothers.
 Lastly, he gave Anansi his blessing for knowing his inner-thoughts and made Anansi his messenger.